push-protocol/push-website/docs/developer-tooling/push-sdk/legacy-sdk/frontend-sdk/code-snippets/rendering-parsed-notification-on-mobile.md

 description: React Native UI component to display a single notification.
 ---

-# Rendering parsed notification on mobile
+# Rendering Parsed Notification on Mobile

 We also provide a React Native component for displaying the **notification** in a React Native App.&#x20;